-"Yes it's odd – you see –I – I was on my way up towards the library, when she suddenly – ran into me.
+"It is odd – you see –I – was on my way up towards the library, when she suddenly – ran into me.
 I tried to keep her from falling, but it was of no use."

 He held up the piece of cloth for Dumbledore to see.
 "The cloth gave way.
 All I could get a grip on, is this bit of her robes, whereas Miss Granger fell down the staircase and – disappeared."

 "Yes," Severus assured him tensely.
-Annoying as the Granger-girl might be, he didn't really dislike her and he certainly didn't wish any harm to come to her.
-"Yes, Albus.
-And I fear, she did hurt herself after all; I did discover some blood on the stairs and – something else …"
+Annoying as the Granger-girl might be, he did not truly dislike her and he certainly did not wish any harm to come to her.
+"Yes, Albus, she did.
+And I fear, she did hurt herself after all; I did discover some blood on the stairs along with – something else …"

 Dumbledore raised his eyebrows in surprise at him, as he continued.

-"I discovered some broken glass, too.
+"I discovered some broken glass as well.
 And something like – sand – Do you have any idea what all of this may mean?" he inquired urgently.

-"Ahh – yes," Dumbledore sighed gravely, "I believe, I might, Severus –"
+"Ahh – yes," Dumbledore sighed gravely, "I believe, I might, my dear Severus –"

 But what he had to tell him about the matter didn't serve to ease his worries in the slightest.

-Severus regarded the headmaster with confusion.
+Severus regarded the headmaster with growing confusion.
 He had no idea what all this was leading to.

 "So the Ministry gave her permission, to use a Time-Turner again," Dumbledore explained.

-Severus frowned slightly at that.
-"She did have a Time-Turner back then?!" he asked in alarm.
+Severus' brows rose slightly at that.
+"She did have a Time-Turner back then?!" he asked, a quickly growing scowl darkening his features.
 He became even more suspicious seeing Dumbledore's eagerness to drop that matter.
 "Yes, yes, Severus, she did.
-But that's hardly of importance, right now, is it?"
+She did.
+But that's hardly of any importance, right now, is it?"

-"No, I suppose you're right about that.
-Our first concern should be – where – the poor girl is, at the moment," Severus agreed, but to his utmost surprise, Dumbledore shook his head.
+"No, I suppose you are right about that.
+Our first concern should be – where – the poor girl is, at the moment," Severus agreed, but to his utmost surprise, the headmaster shook his head in response.

 Severus just stared at him and Dumbledore added.
 "Whatever happened to her, she'll most likely be at Hogwarts.
 So we needn't worry about where she'll be – but when, Severus."